John Leary (politician): Mining

-In 1872, Leary opened the Talbot coal mine (located in present-day Renton) with partners John Collins and James F. McNaught.
+In 1872, Leary opened the Talbot coal mine (located in present-day Renton) with partners John Collins, James F. McNaught and Michael Padden.
 Later, Leary was elected one of the venture's directors.

 This operation was the first to deliver coal to Seattle.
 To expose a vein of coal, the company constructed a tunnel 450 ft long, 16 ft wide, and 11 ft high.
 To ship the coal to Yesler's Wharf in Seattle, they laid 1 mi of railroad track towards the Black River.
 However, as the bed proved to be badly faulted, the mine closed after a few years.

 Between 1878 and 1880, Leary financed several geological expeditions in Washington, which normally would have been financed by local governments, to develop the region.
 The parties explored the West Coast towards Cape Flattery, the Skagit and Similkameen rivers, and parts of Eastern Washington.
 The expeditions confirmed the presence of rich coal and iron deposits, and the reports were made available to the public.

 In 1884, together with J.M.
 Colman, Leary took part in the opening of the Cedar River mines.
 He was also an early stockholder in other mines around Renton.

 Leary's most substantial mining effort was the creation of the Leary Coal Company, which developed coal mines in Ravensdale.
 This mining town was founded by Leary, and initially bore his name.
 Its original output of 48,000 tons in 1900 increased to 185,000 tons by 1905.
 The large coal shipments were made possible by a dedicated railroad line financed by other railroad projects with Leary's involvement, and connected the mines to the Northern Pacific Railway.
 After Leary's death, the mine was sold to Northern Pacific, which maintained a yearly output of 120,000+ tons of coal through 1915, when an accident killed 31 miners and prompted the company to abandon the mines.